pharringtonp19/mecon/docs/index.md

     ---

     Most decisions are made with some level of uncertainty.
-Firms may be unsure of which compeititor may enter the market next year; an employer might not know the type of individual they just hired; consumers are unsure whether a storm will hit their house.
+Firms may be unsure of which competitor may enter the market next year; an employer might not know the type of individual they just hired; consumers are unsure whether a storm will hit their house.
 In order to capture this uncertainty, we need to make use of probabilty theory.

     ---
     [:octicons-arrow-right-24: Getting started](#)